 Moans don’t count, after all.

-The bed was a complete and total mess, but they lay naked together in a tidy and comfortable spoon, his long body covering hers protectively from behind.
-She had her arms wrapped tightly around his, trapping them across her chest.
+The bed is a complete and total mess, but they lay naked together in a tidy and comfortable spoon, his long body covering hers protectively from behind.
+She has her arms wrapped tightly around his, trapping them across her chest.

 “I did what I thought I had to do to keep you and everyone else safe.”

 “I get that.
-I really do,” she replied.
+I really do,” she replies.
 “But as it all turned out, that’s not what any of that meant at all.”